jimhigson/oboe.js/writing/main/6_Conclusion.md

 code would continue to work.
 As well as being simpler to program against than the previous simplest mode, I believe this demonstrates a greater tolerance to changing formats.

-The Clarinet version of the code may be seen in appendex (??).
-This version is greater in verbosity and obfuscation.
-I don't think a person could look at this source and understand what is being parsed without thinking about it for a long time.
-Parameter names such as 'key' or 'value' must be chosen by the position of the token in the markup, prior to understanding the semantics it represents.
-By contrast, Oboe and JSON.parse both allow names to be given by the meaning of the token.

 Performance of code styles under various engines
 ------------------------------------------------